-Let me introduce you to Lidya Jonas.
-Lidya is fourteen years old and plays in the girls team at Lengo Football Academy.
+Let us introduce you to Lidya Jonas.
+Lidya is sixteen years old and plays in the girls team at Lengo Football Academy.

 Lidya lives in Arusha, Tanzania with her mother and grandmother.
 Her father abandoned the family before Lidya was born.
 Lidya is in her first year of secondary school.
 Her favourite subject is biology and one day she would like to become a doctor.